networktocode/diffsync/docs/source/getting_started/01-getting-started.md

 - ip_address
 - cable

-> Note: This applies to the actual diff sync, and not the loading of the data, which is up to the developer to determine the order.
+> Note: This applies to the actual diff sync (`Diffsync.sync_from/Diffsync.sync_to`), and not the loading of the data (`Diffsync.load`), which is up to the developer to determine the order.

 # Store data in a `DiffSync` object